jeanawhou/zsb-widget-v2/README.md

 Before you start, ensure you have Node.js 18 installed on your machine.
 We recommend using NVM (Node Version Manager) for managing Node.js versions.

-You can use v1 version if your app is still in node 16.
+You can use v1 version if your app is still in react 16.

 ## Usage